pmp-p/aioprompt/README.md

 # aioprompt

-minimal py3.7+ repl for asyncio using **readline module** tricks.
+minimal py3.6+ repl for asyncio using **readline module** tricks.
 That module is often available on GNU/Linux platform.

+tests are made on 3.7, but 3.6 should be fine too except for certains "await" syntax use. eg f'{await test()}' would not work on 3.6

 testing: